-Mitigation Measure 4.9-1: Risks to People and Structures Caused by Seismic Hazards, Including Strong Seismic Ground Shaking.
+Mitigation Measure 4.9-1 Risks to People and Structures from Seismic Hazards

 - a.
-Before issuance of a grading permit, the approved project design plans and specifications, including grading and foundation plans, shall be reviewed by a qualified geotechnical engineer approved by the City.
-This review shall be completed to assess the extent to which the recommendations in the preliminary geotechnical report are appropriate and sufficient for construction of the buildings described in the final project design plans. - b.
-During project design and construction, all recommendations outlined in the preliminary geotechnical report for the project (Wallace Kuhl & Associates 2006) shall be implemented, at the direction of the City engineer, to prevent significant impacts associated with seismic activity.
-A geotechnical engineer shall be present on-site during earthmoving activities to ensure that requirements outlined in the geotechnical reports are adhered to for proper fill and compaction of soils. - c.
-Should the construction schedule require continued work during the wet weather months (e.g., October through April), the project applicant shall consult with a qualified civil engineer and implement any additional recommendations provided, as conditions warrant.
-These recommendations would include but not be limited to (1) allowing a prolonged drying period before attempting grading operations at any time after the onset of winter rains; and (2) implementing aeration or lime treatment, to allow any low-permeability surface clay soils intended for use as engineered fill to reach a moisture content that would permit the specified degree of compaction to be achieved (Wallace Kuhl & Associates 2006).
+Before issuance of a grading permit, the project design plans and specifications, including grading and foundation plans, shall be reviewed by a licensed geotechnical engineer, to ensure that the recommendations in the geotechnical report have been appropriately integrated and comply with Rocklin Municipal Code Chapter 15.28, Grading and Erosion and Sedimentation Control.
+This review shall also assess the extent to which the recommendations in the geotechnical report are appropriate and sufficient for construction of the buildings described in the final project design plans. - b.
+During project design and construction, all recommendations outlined in the geotechnical report for the project (Wallace Kuhl & Associates 2006) shall be implemented, at the direction of the City engineer, to prevent significant impacts associated with seismic activity.
+These recommendations specifically identify actions to be taken related to: site clearing, site preparation and engineered fill construction, final subgrade preparation, trench backfilling, foundation design, interior floor slab support and moisture penetration resistance, exterior flatwork, retaining wall design, light pole and entry sign foundations, erosion and slope winterization, surface drainage, pavement design, and geotechnical engineer shall be present on-site during appropriate earthmoving and construction activities to ensure that requirements outlined in the geotechnical report are adhered to for proper fill and compaction of soils. - c.
+Should the construction schedule require continued work during the wet weather months (e.g., October through April), the project applicant shall consult with a licensed civil engineer and implement any additional recommendations provided, as conditions warrant.
+These recommendations would include but not be limited to (1) implementing aeration, to allow site soils to reach a proper moisture content to attain the specified degree of compaction to be achieved; and (2) implementing aeration or lime treatment, to allow any low-permeability surface clay soils intended for use as engineered fill to reach a moisture content that would permit the specified degree of compaction to be achieved (Wallace Kuhl & Associates 2006).

-Level of Significance after Mitigation
+Level of Significance After Mitigation

-Implementation of this mitigation measure would reduce significant impacts under the proposed project associated with risks to people and structures caused by seismic hazards to a less-than-significant level because appropriate design recommendations would be implemented and on-site supervision by a geotechnical engineer would occur to ensure that project structures are designed and constructed to avoid ground-shaking impacts.
+Implementation of the identified mitigation measures would reduce potentially significant impacts under the proposed project associated with seismic hazards to a less-than-significant level.

 IMPACT 4.9-2Construction-Related Erosion Hazards.
-Construction activities associated with project site development could result in localized erosion during storm events.
-This impact would be significant.
+Excavation and grading of soil could result in localized erosion during project construction.
+This would be a significant impact.

-The erosion potential of the soils on the project site is considered moderate.
 Project construction activities would involve excavation and grading of soil and would remove all vegetative cover on-site thereby exposing on-site soils to wind and water erosion.
-Although excavation activities, grading, and construction would be conducted according to standard construction practices and building codes, construction activities associated with project site development have the potential to result in substantial soil erosion or loss of topsoil during wind and rain events.
-Therefore, this impact would be significant.
+The erosion potential of the soils on the site is considered moderate.
+Although excavation activities, grading, and construction would be conducted according to standard construction practices and building codes, construction activities associated with project site development have the potential to create substantial localized erosion during wind and rain events.
+Therefore, this impact would be considered significant.

-Mitigation Measure 4.9-2: Construction-Related Erosion Hazards.
+Mitigation Measure 4.9-2 Construction-Related Erosion Hazards